 Inspired by HATEOAS, this pattern treats hypertext as the driving mechanism for agent navigation and behavior.
 Hypertext guides the agent through a network of clearly defined, interlinked processes, memory, documentation files and code.

-Links invite the agent to jump, read, or act.
+Links invite the agent to jump, read, and act.

 Pattern: Externalize the task.